-Our Wellbeing Team encourages our home's adult teams to reflect on their practice, to speak up when they need targeted education and/or support.
-Adults in the homes also engage in positive activities (including trips away), Deconstruction of thoughts and feelings through Key Working Sessions, which promote the development of overall Health and Wellbeing of housemates in the home.
+Our Wellbeing Team encourages our home's adults teams to reflect on their practice, to speak up when they need targeted education and/or support.
+Home's adults in the homes also engage in positive activities (including trips away), Deconstruction of thoughts and feelings through Key Working Sessions, which promote the development of overall Health and Wellbeing of housemates in the home.